osamamammar/GUI-rock-paper-scissor/README.md

 - `dev` starts the development server.
 - `build` run the necessary scripts to build your application.

-## Todo

-- Write better documentation for getting started.
-- Cache busting for scripts written by developers.
-- Support for WebP and options to generate them automatically.

 ## Design Copyrights

 [Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH)